lando/lando/docs/guides/how-to-wire-up-browsersync-and-gulp-in-my-lando-app.md

 * When submitting a form on https://bs.myproject.lndo.site you will be redirected to https://appserver_nginx (which is not a working url).
 If you know a solution for this problem, please update this guide.
+* So to use the forms on a site use the non-browsersync URL, i.e. https://myproject.lndo.site.

 <GuideFooter test="" original="" repo=""/>